 A wannabe monk walks to the home of a zen master.
-He is talks about what he wants and feels and how he has come to gain knowledge and wisdom from the master.
-The zen master is talking back to him and other disciples.
-All of a sudden earthquake strikes.
+He is discussing about what he wants and feels.
+The zen master is talking back.
+All of a sudden an earthquake strikes.
 The wooden house is trembling.
 All disciples run out.
-The wannabe monk runs out too.
-Earth still shaking, he (and others) look back and realise that the master is still inside.
-They feel like a fool, wanting to rescue him, still scared to go in.
+The wannabe monk runs out as well.
+The earth still shaking, he (and others) look back and realise that the master is still inside.
+They feel like a fool but still scared to go in.
 The wannabe rushes though, gets inside.
-However, by the time he reaches the house, which is partly collapsed, the earthquake is gone.
+By the time he reaches the house, which is partly collapsed, the earthquake is gone.
 Carefully stepping so as not to make any further damage to the wooden collapse, he reaches the master and sees he is deep in meditation.
-He waits for him to come back out of the zone.
+He waits.

 The Revenant’s Wife

 I also remembered the quote from the movie “The Revenant”.
 It went like: